jielim36/jielim-office-backend/README.md

 Create a file called `application.properties` in the resources under `service-oa` module.

-`application.properties`: write your database information in this file
+`application.properties`: write your database information in this file.

 ![service-oa file structure](./note_assets/image.png)

 ```properties